Modern Restaurant Management - Tea Is a Natural Complement to the Modern Foodie Experience

 The many faces of tea offer numerous viable options for hotels, restaurants and cafés, as an exciting alternative to the most common beverages on menus – such as carbonated drinks, coffee or alcohol.

-Think about your restaurant or café brewing up everything from pu’erh (that aged and fermented tea) to bulletproof turmeric tea lattes and CBD-infused teas.
-Likewise, cocktail bars can mix up soothing pre- or post-dining drinks in the form of cold-brewed sencha green tea martinis to CDB tea cocktails and mocktails.
+Think about your restaurant or café brewing up everything from pu’erh (that aged and fermented tea) to bulletproof turmeric tea lattes.
+Likewise, cocktail bars can mix up soothing pre- or post-dining drinks in the form of cold-brewed sencha green tea martinis and tea infused mocktails.
 A restaurant could also offer whole leaf teas in the form of cold-brewed oolongs, which are well-positioned as an alternative to sugared, carbonated beverages.
 These are just a few of the many options.

 Of course, plant-based wellness also increases the appeal of tea as an ingredient in cuisine at a restaurant, as chefs and diners alike look for innovative ways to make food taste great and offer additional health benefits.
 Or, consider your customers waking up in your hotel to find a selection of functional energy-lifting teas at their fingertips, which make for a luxurious morning.